JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Summer.md

 </figure>

-## A host of activities awaits you at Spiritquest 2000
+## A host of activities awaits you at Spirit Quest 2000

-As of this writing, some 800 individuals have registered for SpiritQuest 2000, _The Urantia Book_ Fellowship's international conference, which will beheld from August 7-12 in Vancouver, British Colombia.
+As of this writing, some 800 individuals have registered for Spirit Quest 2000, _The Urantia Book_ Fellowship's international conference, which will beheld from August 7-12 in Vancouver, British Colombia.
 “It wouldn't surprise me if a thousand people finally show up,” says SteveDreier, the conference coordinator and UB Fellowship's Vice President.
 Promising to be truly international, the conference is expected to draw participants from all over the world.
 With the help of generous contributions from readers, the Fellowship established a scholarship fund to help defray the cost of travel and lodging for a number of readers from Africa and Latin America who would otherwise not be able to attend.
 Assistance is also being offered to some U.S. readers under the rubric of a Work Study / Scholarship program which requires the beneficiaries to perform a service at the conference (see insert).
 In addition to a program of workshops and plenary sessions, opportunities have been provided for socialization, leisure activities, preconferencere treats and special interest group gatherings.

 ### Artists Retreat - Worship Through The Arts - August 5-7